 From time to time, the Company is involved in various litigation, claims, investigations, and other proceedings that arise in the ordinary course of its business.
 These proceedings primarily relate to employee-related matters that include individual and collective claims, professional liability, tax, and payroll practices.
 The Company establishes reserves when available information indicates that a loss is probable and an amount or range of loss can be reasonably estimated.
 These assessments are performed at least quarterly and are based on the information available to management at the time and involve significant management judgment to determine the probability and estimated amount of potential losses, if any.
 Based on the available information considered in its reviews, the Company adjusts its loss contingency accruals and its disclosures as may be required.
 Actual outcomes or losses may differ materially from those estimated by the Company's current assessments, including available insurance recoveries, which would impact the Company's profitability.
 Adverse developments in existing litigation claims or legal proceedings involving the Company or new claims could require management to establish or increase litigation reserves or enter into unfavorable settlements or satisfy judgments for monetary damages for amounts in excess of current reserves, which could adversely affect the Company's financial results.
-During the second quarter of 2024, the Company recorded legal settlement charges related to the resolution of a class action settlement agreement, as well as costs related to an unrecoverable asset.
-The Company believes that the outcome of any outstanding loss contingencies as of June 30, 2024 will not have a material adverse effect on its business, financial condition, results of operations, or cash flows.
+The Company believes that the outcome of any outstanding loss contingencies as of September 30, 2024 will not have a material adverse effect on its business, financial condition, results of operations, or cash flows.